nymtech/docs/content/mixnet/mixnodes.md

 #### What layer should I use?

 We are running a mixnet that's 3 layers deep for our testnet.
-Have a look at the [Nym testnet dashboard](https://dashboard.nymtech.net), and slot yourself into layer 1, 2, or 3.
+Have a look at the [Nym testnet dashboard](https://dashboard.nymtech.net) and slot yourself into layer 1, 2, or 3.

 We are currently working to eliminate the need for you to choose a layer - the system itself will soon do the job automatically.

 #### IPv4 vs IPv6

-If you're joining the testnet, please make sure that your mixnode speaks *both* IPv4 **and** IPv6.
-You will need to cooperate with other nodes properly in order to route traffic.
+If you're joining the testnet, your mixnode **must speak both IPv4 and IPv6**.
+You will need to cooperate with other nodes in order to route traffic.

 #### Check the dashboard